You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 How about going after the woman that put it in jeopardy in the first place?

-I give them a lot of credit.
+I give him a lot of credit.

-He said he first compromised Clinton confidant, Sidney Blumenthal's account in March of 2013, used that as a stepping stone to the Clinton server.
+He said he first compromised Clinton confidant Sidney Blumenthal's account in March of 2013, used that as a stepping stone to the Clinton server.

 He said he did extensive research on the web and then guessed Blumenthal's security question.